Going through a spiritual awakening is one of the most confusing, lonely, alienating, but also supremely beautiful experiences in life.

 10. You desire to be alone

 You crave solitude.
 Whereas once you may have been extroverted, now you experience the introverted side of your nature.
-You spend a lot of time introspecting and enjoying the silence.
+You spend a lot of time alone introspecting and enjoying the silence.
 At every cost, you try to reduce social contact.
-At this point, you may lose touch with many old friends.
+At this point, you may lose touch with many old friends and even family members.

 11. Conversations seem shallow

 When you do talk to people you feel an acute sense of separation.
-You realize that very few people are comfortable with talking about passion, emotions, meaning and the soul.
+You realize that very few people are comfortable with talking about deep and meaningful topics.
 In conversations, you feel restless and irritated by the small talk.
 You silently scream, “Can’t anyone wake up and realize what is happening?”
 Your distaste for frivolous chit-chat draws you more into solitude.
 You may become a lone wolf or rebellious free spirit.

 12. You want to quit your job